 • We provide opportunities for communities and other stakeholders to give us feedback in appropriate and accessible channels.
 We enable people to participate in decision-making processes and in the implementation of all aspects of our work.

-• We ensure that our programmes are monitored and evaluated by the people who are directly affected by them, in order to facilitate learning on what is—and is not—working.
+• We ensure that our programmes are monitored and evaluated by the people directly affected by them, to facilitate learning on what is—and is not—working.

 Oxfam in Uganda is registered under the Non-Governmental Organisations Registration Act, under the legal name Oxfam Novib.
 Our operations conform to the conditions and directions stipulated in our registration permit.